Cable bacteria: Motility

-Cable bacteria lack flagella, but are capable of motility in the form of gliding by propelling themselves forward through the excretion of substances.
-Cable bacteria have been observed to move as fast as 2.2 µm/s, with an average speed of 0.5 µm/s.
+Cable bacteria lack flagella, but are capable of gliding motility by propelling themselves forward through the excretion of substances.
+Cable bacteria have been observed to move as fast as 2.2 μm/s, with an average speed of 0.5 μm/s.
 Speed of motility in cable bacteria is not related to size of the bacteria.
-The average distance a cable bacterium glides is approximately 74 µm without interruption.
+The average distance a cable bacterium glides is approximately 74 μm without interruption.

 Cable bacteria filaments tend to bend in half, and their movement is led by the apex of the bend as opposed to leading with one tip of the filament.
 Twisting to move through rotational gliding is rare, but does occur.

 Cable bacteria likely engage in oxygen chemotaxis, as they are observed to move when in anoxic or hypoxic environments, and cease gliding when contact with oxygen is made.
 Although motility is important for other microorganisms, once cable bacteria are located in a place that connects oxygen to sulfide, they no longer need to move.
 The reduced need for motility could explain why the cable bacteria genome contains fewer operons related to chemotaxis than other Desulfobulbaceae.
-Fewer operons related to chemotaxis results in limited motility.